Why do I have to withhold food from my pet, but not water?

 Will I get pain medication for my pet to take home after surgery?

 Every patient receives quality pain medication that should keep them comfortable for 24 hours.
-We suggest and offer extra pain medication to take home afterwards to help keep your pet comfortable while he or she heals from the procedure.
+We strongly suggest and offer extra pain medication to take home afterwards to help keep your pet comfortable while he or she heals from the procedure.
 The cost is $10 for cats and $15 for dogs.
-Cats must be at least 5 months old and weigh 5 1/2 pounds for take-home medication.
-Our staff will discuss extra pain medication with you when you drop off and pick up your pet.
+Our staff will discuss extra pain medication with you when you make your appointment.

-DO NOT give your pet anything over the counter for pain control.
+DO NOT give your pet anything over the counter (aspirin, Tylenol, Motrin, etc.) for pain control.
 Many over the counter medications can make your pet very sick.
 If your pet seems uncomfortable after surgery, please contact us and we will prescribe appropriate medication.

 Will my pet get food and water after surgery?